 Description

-A self-cleaning architectural concrete facade with hydrophobic UV-resistance and no separate sealer coat starts with Atlas Silkon BA — a silicone-acrylic, ready-to-use thin-coat render that finishes the Atlas concrete and wood-effect render range in a single product.
-A 20 kg bucket covers ~8 m² at 2.5 kg/m² with a 1.2 mm grain, complies with EN 15824:2017, and applies between +5 °C and +30 °C — making it the premium-tier choice for coastal, urban, and high-exposure UK projects where mineral renders would need more frequent maintenance.
+A self-cleaning architectural concrete facade with no separate sealer coat starts with Atlas Silkon BA — a ready-to-use silicone-acrylic thin-coat render that finishes the concrete effect in a single product.
+One 20 kg bucket covers approximately 8 m² at 2.5 kg/m², built for coastal, urban, and high-exposure UK elevations.

 Where Atlas Silkon BA Performs Best on UK Facades

-Atlas Silkon BA is engineered specifically to imitate exposed architectural concrete — a silicone-acrylic hybrid binder system, dolomite-aggregate body, and 1.2 mm grain that delivers a monolithic, pitted, or grooved concrete read through trowel technique alone, no stamps or stencils required.
-Vapour diffusion resistance Sd between 0.14 m and 1.4 m places it in the breathable thin-coat range, while the silicone resin content drives the hydrophobic, self-cleaning behaviour that mineral renders cannot match.
+Atlas Silkon BA is engineered to imitate exposed architectural concrete through a silicone-acrylic hybrid binder, dolomite-aggregate body, and a grain up to 1.2 mm that delivers a monolithic, pitted, or grooved concrete read through trowel technique alone — no stamps or stencils required.
+It belongs to the concrete and wood-effect render range, where it is the premium-tier silicone option, and its vapour diffusion resistance (Sd 0.14–1.4 m) keeps it in the breathable thin-coat band while the silicone resin drives the hydrophobic, self-cleaning behaviour mineral renders cannot match.

-The product earns its place on three project types: full external facades over ATLAS ETICS or ROKER EWI build-ups in wind-driven rain zones, coastal exposure, and high-pollution urban sites where the self-cleaning silicone film keeps the facade looking new for years between cleans; architectural feature panels on entrance bays, plinths, and contrast walls where the design language calls for raw-concrete aesthetics without the structural weight of precast panels; and interior wet areas including bathrooms, shower surrounds, and humid commercial spaces where the low-absorption silicone-acrylic film resists moisture ingress and biological growth that would compromise a mineral finish.
+The product earns its place on three project types.
+The first is full external facades over Atlas ETICS or ROKER EWI build-ups in wind-driven rain zones, coastal exposure, and high-pollution urban sites, where the self-cleaning film keeps the facade looking new between cleans.
+The second is architectural feature panels on entrance bays, plinths, and contrast walls where the design calls for raw-concrete aesthetics without the structural weight of precast.
+The third is interior wet areas — bathrooms, shower surrounds, and humid commercial spaces — where the low-absorption film resists the moisture ingress and biological growth that compromise a mineral finish.

 Why Trade Specifiers Choose Atlas Silkon BA

-• Single-product concrete finish: Colour and weather protection in one bucket — no separate sealer coat or impregnation step, which cuts the number of trade visits per facade and removes the dependency on cure-time windows between render and sealer.
+- Single-product concrete finish: Colour and weather protection in one bucket — no separate sealer or impregnation step, which cuts trade visits per facade and removes the dependency on cure-time windows between render and sealer.

-• Silicone-acrylic hybrid binder: The acrylic fraction adds mechanical elasticity beyond pure silicone, which lets the cured film bridge thermal stress on dark grey shades that absorb significant solar heat without developing hairline cracking.
+- Silicone-acrylic hybrid binder: The acrylic fraction adds mechanical elasticity beyond pure silicone, letting the cured film bridge thermal stress on dark grey shades that absorb significant solar heat without developing hairline cracking.

-• Architect-driven texture control: Trowel technique determines the finish — light pressure for pitted, firm flat passes for monolithic, varied work for grooved or fair-faced.
-One product covers the design vocabulary of exposed concrete without specifying separate render types per elevation.
+- Architect-driven texture control: Trowel technique sets the finish — light pressure for pitted, firm flat passes for monolithic, varied work for grooved or fair-faced — so one product covers the full vocabulary of exposed concrete without specifying separate render types per elevation.

-• Interior wet-area certified scope: Low-absorption structure makes Silkon BA usable on shower surrounds and bathroom feature walls, a use case mineral concrete-effect renders cannot reliably serve due to porosity.
+- Interior wet-area scope: The low-absorption structure makes Silkon BA usable on shower surrounds and bathroom feature walls, a use case mineral concrete-effect renders cannot reliably serve due to porosity.

-• EN 15824:2017 declared performance: Documented adhesion, vapour permeability, and water absorption values mean the render slots cleanly into specified build-ups for UK regulatory submissions.
+- EN 15824:2017 declared performance: Documented adhesion, vapour permeability, and water absorption values let the render slot cleanly into specified build-ups for UK regulatory submissions.

 Atlas Silkon BA — Data Sheet Highlights